 Consideration should be given to common foodborne illnesses (e.g. Staphylococcus aureus), especially if the incubation period is 1-2 hours, which is not typical for viral diseases (i.e., within 8-16 hours).
 The presence of symptoms or signs of deterioration should prompt us to investigate further and establish an alternative diagnosis.

-Basic principles of home treatment
+Basic principles of treatment of viral gastroenteritis at home

 For adults with acute viral gastroenteritis without signs of dehydration, it is enough to support the body with sports drinks and broths.
 For adults who have signs of moderate hypovolemia (the initial stage of dehydration), rehydration solutions, which are sold in Spanish pharmacies, are very effective.
 Suero oral hiposodico.